 Montreat College's Bachelor of Science in Public Health is designed for students with a desire to become public health professionals, administrators, and educators.
 Students will be equipped with analytical skills, communication skills, public health sciences skills, and leadership skills that are imperative to a career in public health.

 Requirements for B.S. in Public Health

-Completion of the Bachelor General Education Core (39 credits) Completion of the BSPH Major core courses (42 credits) Completion of electives to reach 120 credits
+Completion of the BSPH Major core courses (42 credits) Completion of electives to reach 120 credits

 Bachelor of Science in Public Health Courses